27.06.2025

-How to Manage OUs in Active Directory
+How to Manage Organizational Units (OUs) in Active Directory – Create, Delete, and Modify OUs

 Creating an Organizational Unit